dsidirop/pfUI-quickcast/README.md

    /pfquickcast@heal Holy Light   -- the heal auto-ranking addon will intercept this call and cast the most appropriate rank of 'Holy Light' based on the target's health
   ```

-  With the '/pfquickcast@heal' approach if you decide to switch over to another heal-auto-ranking addon you don't have to edit any of your macros - simply switch
+  By relying on the '/pfquickcast@heal*' commands you can be sure that if you ever switch over to another heal-auto-ranking addon you don't have to edit any of your macros - simply switch
-  over to your new heal-auto-ranking addon and everything will work transparently (provided of course that your new heal-auto-ranking addon supports /pfquickcast@heal indeed).<br/><br/>
+  over to your new heal-auto-ranking addon and everything will work transparently (provided of course that your new heal-auto-ranking addon supports /pfquickcast indeed).<br/><br/>

   Just for the sake of comparison, here's how the built-in '/pfcast' command is meant to be used with heal auto-ranking addons:<br/>